devops329/devops/instruction/infrastructureAsCode/infrastructureAsCode.md

 ---

+## What is infrastructure as code?

+Infrastructure as code (IaC) is the practice of treating your application infrastructure creation and management as just another part of your application code.
+This means that you use the same tools that you use to manage your application code to manage your infrastructure.
+This is a powerful concept because it allows you to automate the creation of your infrastructure.

-## Why is infrastructure as code important?
+## Why is IaC important?

+As we have stressed previously, manual work, or toil, is the enemy of DevOps.
 We have been doing a lot of manual manipulation of AWS in order to setup our automated CI pipeline.
-As we have stressed previously, manual work, or toil, is the enemy of DevOps.
 It is easy to justify the work you did to set up your JWT Pizza cloud hosting environment as a one time effort.
 Furthermore, setting up automation takes effort.
 You are basically writing, or scripting, a program to allow for the automatic execution of your CI pipeline.
 However, there are some very good reasons to reduce toil and automate as much as you can.

 1. **Disaster recovery**: There is always the possibility of a significant system failure.
 Extreme weather can knock out data centers, human error can bring down networks for hours, and hardware simply degrades and eventually stops working.
 Having code that you can execute to immediately restore your critical infrastructure is one of the characteristics that differentiates world class organizations from failing start ups.
 1. **Creating new environments**: If you have automation that can rebuild your production environment, then it is an easy extension to use that automation to build new environments for things like staging, external auditing, penetration testing, or market testing.
 This makes your company more agile and responsive to market demands.